List of years in film: 1826–1899

-Before Muybridge's 1878 work, photo sequences were not recorded in real-time because light-sensitive emulsions needed a long exposure time.
+Before British photographer Eadweard Muybridge's 1878 work, photo sequences were not recorded in real-time because light-sensitive emulsions needed a long exposure time.
 The sequences were basically made as time-lapse recordings.
-It is possible that people at the time actually viewed such photographs come to life with a phénakisticope or zoetrope (this certainly happened with Muybridge's work).
+It is possible that people at the time actually viewed such photographs come to life with a phénakisticope or zoetrope.
+(This certainly happened with Muybridge's work.)